loadingio/ldpage/README.md

 you can process fetched data directly in the fetch function:

-    mypal = new ldpage do
+    mypal = new paginate do
       fetch: ->
         ld$.fetch '...' , {}, {type: \json}
           .then ->
             render(it)
-            return it
+            return it /* should return the fetched list */

 see also `sample/index.ls`.